 Stratos Wealth Partners Background

-Stratos Wealth Partners works with nearly 12,000 clients, almost half of whom are individuals beneath the high-net-worth threshold.
+About half of Stratos's clients are individuals beneath the high-net-worth threshold.
 The rest of the firm’s client base is made up of high-net-worth individuals, banking institutions, pensions and other retirement plans, charitable organizations, insurance companies and businesses.

-Stratos Wealth Partners generally requires a minimum account size of $10,000 for its asset management services.
+Stratos Wealth Partners requires different minimum account sizes for its asset management services.
 Minimums vary from $5,000 to $250,000.
 For clients looking to take advantage of the firm’s financial planning and consulting services, there’s no minimum investment to worry about.
 The required minimums may be waived at the sole discretion of the firm.